 Ted, Julie and Brad co-authored this issue brief, and were all involved in negotiating the GreatBanc agreement.
 The NCEO publication assists readers in interpreting the agreement by putting its provisions in context.
 For each section of the agreement, the authors quote the agreement's language; point, where appropriate, to preexisting guidance containing policies and procedures embodied in the agreement; and provide commentary, based on their involvement in negotiating the agreement with the DOL, on how its provisions are intended to operate.
 Appendices provide a convenient checklist for implementing the agreement as well as the full text of the agreement itself.

 Print and digital editions of the 26-page publication are available through the NCEO website.
-For information on how to obtain the issue brief, as well as a content outline and excerpt, click here.
+Obtain the issue brief, as well as a content outline and excerpt, here.